 - Bathroom accessories.
 Coordinate towel rails, toothbrush holders, and coat hooks to complement the style of the space.
 Wrought iron rails and light fittings pair very well with wooden shelving!

 Other than the standard, square, or rectangular, vintage-looking pedestal sink, there are so many available styles on the market to complement any space:

 - Square pedestal sink – This is a great way to make a small space look big.
 To get the airy feel in the room, add a compact toilet, add a round mirror and keep the clutter out!

-- Pedestal sink with textured basin – A traditional pedestal sink with a wavy-textured basin adds a unique elegance to a large, uncluttered bathroom.
+- Pedestal sink with single faucet hole – A traditional pedestal sink with a wavy-textured basin adds a unique elegance to a large, uncluttered bathroom.
 Add a variety of standing boxes for storage space.

 - Hourglass-shaped pedestal in matte black – Pair this sleek design with black and white accessories – a contemporary, elegant look for a small space.

 Although I think that any of the pedestal sinks above could make a beautiful addition to your home, these three knockouts are my personal favorites!

 The Monaco Pedestal Sink provides a beautiful modern-day take on a standard bathroom fixture.
 Unlike most other pedestal sinks, it does not have a separate basin and pedestal; instead, it is a single structure ceramic construction in a ringed conical shape.